allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 layout: post
 title: The iOS bug chase
 author: kamil.borzym
-tags: [tech, ios, debugging, decompiling, MapKit, hooper, mitmproxy]
+tags: [tech, ios, debugging, decompiling, MapKit, hopper, mitmproxy]
 ---

 This article tells a story of chasing an iOS bug – a bug hidden so deep that it